The Backpacking Site

 Lastly, San Juan Island is most well known for Friday Harbor, where you will dock from the ferry.
 From here, you can visit small grocery stores and local boutiques.
 Many people enjoy searching for whales from Lime Kiln Point State Park, or you can take a boat tour to search for whales.

-Whichever island you choose to visit will have great activities, and makes for a great short day trip from Seattle.
+Whichever island you choose to visit will have great activities, and makes for one of the best short day trips from Seattle.

 Distance from Seattle: 35 minutes/30 miles